WBTZ

-WBTZ (99.9 MHz "99.9 The Buzz") is a commercial FM radio station in Plattsburgh, New York, broadcasting to the Burlington, Vermont–Plattsburgh radio market, heard around the Champlain Valley and into Montreal.
+WBTZ (99.9 MHz "99.9 The Buzz") is a commercial FM radio station in Plattsburgh, New York, and serving the Plattsburgh area, the Burlington, Vermont metropolitan area and Greater Montreal.
 The station is owned by Hall Communications, and airs an alternative rock radio format.
 On-air personalities include Pete Powers, Mays, and Johnny Utah.
 The station also plays the syndicated show Alternative Soundcheck.

 WBTZ is one of a handful of stations in New York State with an effective radiated power (ERP) of 100,000 watts as a Class C outlet.
 The transmitter is located off The Ninety Road in Morrisonville.
 The studios are in Winooski, Vermont, and offices are in South Burlington.

 History

 Early years as WEAV-FM

 On February 3, 1960, the station first signed on as WEAV-FM.
 It was put on the air by the Plattsburgh Broadcasting Company, owned by George F. Bissell, who also served as its General Manager.
 WEAV-FM was the sister station to WEAV.
 WEAV-FM simulcasted the full service middle of the road (MOR) music format heard on WEAV.

 At the time, WEAV-FM was only powered at 3,700 watts, limited in coverage to the area around Plattsburgh.
 By the early 1970s, the simulcast ended as the AM station moved to a Top 40 format, while WEAV-FM stayed with MOR and easy listening music that was largely automated.